- chapter 4 Mind

 if there is a vowel on one side then there is an even number on the other

-This puzzle is called the Wason card test [[Wa66]] and variants of it have been used heavily in psychological experiments.??hide correct answer upside down or something??
+This puzzle is called the Wason card test [Wa66] and variants of it have been used heavily in psychological experiments.

-In fact, about three quarters of people get the answer wrong.
+In fact, about three-quarters of people get the answer wrong.
 The most common answer given is the ‘E’ and ‘2’, but the ‘correct’ answer is actually the ‘E’ and ‘7’.
-The reason for the ‘incorrect’ answers is because we have tendency to look for ‘confirming’ evidence, so we look at the back of the ‘2’, even though if it were not a vowel it would not invalidate the rule.
-Also we focus on the cards most similar to concepts mentioned in the question namely the vowel and the even number.
-Actually in the real world, full of irrelevant information, these are sensible heuristics, but they do not work so well for artificial logic problems like this one.
+The reason for the ‘incorrect’ answers is that we have a tendency to look for ‘confirming’ evidence, so we look at the back of the ‘2’, even though if it were not a vowel it would not invalidate the rule.
+We also focus on the cards most similar to concepts mentioned in the question, namely the vowel and the even number.
+In the real world, full of irrelevant information, these are sensible heuristics, but they do not work so well for artificial logic problems like this one.

 Four of these cards are placed on the table: